zzzKairo/Kairo-Tweaks/TERMS.md

 These terms may be modified, updated, or replaced at any time without prior notice.

-Continued use of WinTweaks Pro after changes are made constitutes acceptance of the updated terms.
+Continued use of Kairo Tweaks after changes are made constitutes acceptance of the updated terms.

 ## Acceptance

-By downloading, using, or distributing WinTweaks Pro, you acknowledge that you have read and accepted these Distribution Terms.
+By downloading, using, or distributing Kairo Tweaks, you acknowledge that you have read and accepted these Distribution Terms.

 ## Software Safety and Integrity

-All official WinTweaks Pro releases published in the **Releases** section of the official repository are intended to be safe, legitimate system optimisation tools.
+All official Kairo Tweaks releases published in the **Releases** section of the official repository are intended to be safe, legitimate system optimisation tools.

 The developer states that: